dhellmann/pymotw/PyMOTW/warnings/index.rst

 Categories and Filtering
 ========================

-Warnings are categorized using subclasses of the builtin exception class Warning.
+Warnings are categorized using subclasses of the built-in exception class Warning.
 Several standard values are described in the documentation, and you can add your own by subclassing from Warning to create a new class.